amykapernick/blog/site/posts/getting-started-with-front-end-testing.md

 browser.close()
 ```

-To make it a bit easier to check the results, you can save them to a file instead of just printing to the console.
+To make it a bit easier to check the results, you can save them to a file instead of printing to the console.
 By default pa11y gives the results in json format, but [you can change this](https://github.com/pa11y/pa11y#reporters) and customise it to give a more user-friendly HTML report instead

 ```javascript
 // Also require the `file-system` package